stfc/FortCL/README.md

 # Example #

-There are two examples in the `examples` directory but in short:
+There are three examples in the `examples` directory but in short:

     program fcl_test
       implicit none